Uniting Families and Guiding Them to Citizenship

 In addition to her expertise in all areas of family-based immigration law, Kimberly also provides legal assistance to the Diocese’s international priests.
 Kimberly works in the Nashua office.

-Gaston served as a bilingual intake assistant for the Immigration Program in 2016.
-He holds a BS in Political Science from the University of Florida in Gainsville, Florida.
-He works out of the Nashua office.
+Gaston came to Immigration Legal Services in 2018.
+Prior to that he served as a part time bilingual intake assistant in 2016.
+Gaston holds a BS in Political Science from the University of Florida and a J.D. from UNH School of Law.

-Rose Lamerand works as a bilingual paralegal for our Immigration Legal Services Program.
+Rose Lamerand works as a bilingual paralegal for Immigration Legal Services.